KeidsID/my_bricks/bricks/fl_app_plus/README.md

 [release-please-action]: https://github.com/googleapis/release-please-action

-* Generate workflow that automates versioning and web deploy to github pages with the help of [release-please-action].
+* CI/CD that automates versioning and web deploy to github pages with the help of [release-please-action].

 ## Getting Started